joshuahigginson1/DevOps_Assessment_1/README.md

 #### Dynamically assigning patients with a new psychiatrist.

-After updating the relationships within my tables, my next task was to dynamically assign a psychiatrist to our patients upon registration.
+After learning about SQLAlchemy's db.relationship() module and tearing up my original database design, my next task was to _dynamically assign_ a psychiatrist to any new patients upon registration.

 I thought that the best way of doing this would be to perform an outer join on the psychiatrist and patient tables.
 In theory, I could then use the aggregate function COUNT() in order to calculate each psychiatrist's workload.

 **Note: In _theory_.
 The following code did not make it's way into the final project.**